ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs which can be queried by auditors.

+Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other clients.
+This is solved by requiring a certain freshness for STHs in order to be accepted and limiting the log STH issuing frequency.

 # Terminology